-Publicity: Players may be videotaped at any time during the championship and agree to the use of video footage or other photographs to publicize the championships and for any other reasonable purpose of the WBF.
+Publicity: Players are required to play on Vugraph when assigned to a Vugraph table.
+Players may be videotaped at any time during the championship and agree to the use of video footage or other photographs to publicize the championships and for any other reasonable purpose of the WBF.

-VIII.SYSTEMS AND CONVENTIONS
+SYSTEMS AND CONVENTIONS